 There are times when children have an office referral.
 This is generally due to the frequency or severity of the action(s) taking place.
-The following rubric is a guide for consequences which are determined using the details of the situation.
+The rubric (located on page 33) is a guide for consequences which are determined using the details of the situation.
 Consequences may be altered from the rubric if needed based on the situation.
 The school administrative manager (SAM) and the building principal handle the office referrals.
 The school counselor assists with referrals as needed.
 The building principal and superintendent of schools are the only faculty members able to assign a suspension.

-Please refer to the addendum for grade level consequence charts. (page 32)
+Please refer to the addendum for grade level consequence charts. (page 33)